 Yet the individual is handicapped by coming face to face with a conspiracy so monstrous he cannot believe it exists.

-Some monstrous conspiracies must exist.
-Indeed, though we may be reluctant to admit it, Hitler was your cousin and mine, not some different species.
-What he did, at least a few other people will try to do.
+Though we may be reluctant to admit it, Hitler was your cousin and mine, not some different species.
+Thus, what he did, a few other people will try to do.
 If our government were lying, would you know?
 How?
 When two groups of people are saying to each other